Getting an HMO mortgage

 WHAT IS AN HMO MORTGAGE?

-Investing in a Buy-to-Let property involves understanding a range of landlord responsibilities, laws, and regulations.
-Including those related to Houses in Multiple Occupation (HMOs) which can affect getting a mortgage.
+Investing in a Buy-to-Let property involves understanding a range of landlord responsibilities, laws and regulations, including those related to HMOs which can affect getting a mortgage.

 Other examples of HMOs can include shared houses, hostels, and shared worker accommodation.
 They may also be referred to by other phrases such as multi-lets, or multi-unit properties.